stateos/StateOS/README.md

 - kernel can operate with 16, 32 or 64-bit timer counter
 - kernel can operate in tick-less mode
 - implemented basic protection using MPU (use nullptr, stack overflow)
+- implemented functions for asynchronous communication with unmasked interrupt handlers
 - spin locks
 - once flags
 - events